Advantages

 Strategic location

-Positioned in the Asia-Pacific, Australia is an ideal hub for trials in the region and offers proximity to key markets.
-It is recognised as a global leader for early phase, industry-led trials.
+Positioned in the Asia-Pacific region, Australia is an ideal hub for trials in the region and offers proximity to key markets.
+Australia supports globally coordinated development programs and is recognised as a global leader for early phase and first‑in‑human trials.

 Reforms to the operating environment